Ever panic on a portrait session because you’re unsure as to your camera settings? Relax! Here are some easy tips for your portrait camera settings!

 2 people = f/2.0-f/4.0.
 If your couple/pair are on the same focal plane, you can get away with an aperture as open as f/2.0 perhaps, but if they are staggered, you will need to increase your f-stop to something like f/4.0.
 We want to make sure that everyone is equally in focus.

 Large group = f/5.6-f/11.0.
-When photographing larger groups, you really want to make sure that the entire scene is in focus.
-This can apply to large family portraits, class photos, or really large bridal parties.
+When photographing larger groups, you want to make sure that the entire scene is in focus.
+This can apply to large family portraits, class photos, or huge bridal parties.
 For a more in-depth tutorial on large group photos, click here!

 2. Choose your shutter speed.